stevetran97/MOWAS2-EditVehicleSetsByClass/README.md

   - Comments — which match the strings in the vehicleClassHash table — are to be added in the txt document following the commentTrigger (default of ';')
   - The commentTriggers trigger a state change to the array set of strings used to replace the patterns
   - When the algorithm encounters a commentTrigger, it will find its new state in the vehicleClassHash by cross referencing each entry in the hash table to strings in that line
+  - The algorithm continues looping through each line with the current state, replacing the patterns on that line with the current state values
+  - When the algorithm runs into another commentTrigger, it tries to find a new state.
+If no new state is found, the algorithm simply rewrites the line as is.
   - Run main.py in the console to edit-in-place the files in the Editting Folder

+## Usecases
+  - When a common pattern (Shared vehicle, similar vehicle class, etc.) needs to be editted across multiple files

 ## Algorithm
   - Loops through patterns that need to be editted